sunbeam-labs/sunbeam/docs/usage.rst

 .. code-block:: shell

    	├── assembly
-	│   ├── sample1_assembly
-	│   ├── sample2_assembly
-	│   ├── log
-	│   │   ├── cap3
+	│   ├── contigs
-	│   │   └── vsearch

-This contains the assembled contigs for each sample in its own folder under [samplename]_assembly.
+This contains the assembled contigs for each sample under 'contigs'.

 Taxonomic classification
 ------------------------